Despite anxiety, stress, and chaos in the world, you can reset, regain control, and mindfully move forward. Here, learn practical ways to do it.

 Right now, it might be hard to know how to reset and mindfully move forward.
-There is a lot of hectic chaos happening in the world, and it’s causing heightened anxiety and stress.
+There is a lot of hectic chaos happening in the world right now, and it’s causing heightened anxiety and stress.
 We’ve experienced a pandemic and are trying to emerge yet doing so feels anxiety-provoking to many.
-Tragedy, injustice, riots, vehement disagreements, strife… these are just a few examples of current suffering in the world.
+Tragedy, injustice, riots, vehement disagreements, strife… these are just a few examples of suffering in the world right now.
 If you’re feeling trapped and overwhelmed, you’re not alone.
-It’s a common feeling when so much is out of our individual control.
+It’s a common feeling right now when so much is out of our individual control.
 Just because the feeling is normal and okay, though, doesn’t mean that you’re doomed to give up or give in to it.
 Here are some tips to reset and mindfully move forward.

 To Reset, Determine What Is, Isn’t In Your Control

 Many things are out of our control.
 This often feels chaotic, scary, and frustrating (this is probably an understatement).
 While so much is truly out of our personal sphere of influence, there is a lot more that is in our realm of control.
 We can control our response in each moment, and it begins with what is fundamentally ours: our breath and our perspective.

 Begin to tune into yourself, and notice when you find yourself anxious and stressed about horrible external events.
 This involves knowing how you experience anxiety in your mind and body.
 Become aware of your unique symptoms of anxiety, and rather than struggling against them, let them be your signal to pause and reset.